 Sadness is a universal feeling.
-All of us go through the patches of sadness in our lives.
+All of us go through patches of sadness in our lives.
 In this article, we will explore the powerful metaphors for sadness, illustrating how these expressions shape our understanding of this complex emotion.
 With these sad metaphors, you will be able to express your sadness in better words next time.

 Metaphors for Sadness: